abhishek9sharma/nyctaxiserver/README.md

                 (venvtaxiapi) test@testmachine:~/testdir/repodir/nyctaxiserver$

       b.
 You may also setup the environment using following commands from bash shell.
 You will need navigate (*cd*) to the folder ``nyctaxiserver`` (the one that contains the file *README.md* and folder *app* ) and then run below commands to install and activate the virtual environment in which the API server would run. (*Note* : In case ``python`` command  on your machine points to  *Python 3+* environment, please  replace ``python3`` with ``python`` in the `envsetup.sh` file)

             -- Linux (verfied on Ubuntu 16.04.6 LTS):
                 test@testmachine:~/test/repodir$ cd nyctaxiserver
                 test@testmachine:~/test/repodir$ chmod a+x envsetup.sh
                 test@testmachine:~/test/repodir/nyctaxiserver$ source envsetup.sh

         You should see the terminal as below after above commands

                 (venvtaxiapi) test@testmachine:~/testdir/repodir/nyctaxiserver$

-3. **Activate Virtual Environment** : Do this step if conifguration (Step 2)  has already been setup and you want to start the API Server.
-You may ignore this step if coming from Step 2, as Step 2 should have already started the Server**
+3. **Activate Virtual Environment** : Do this step if conifguration (Step 2)  has already been setup earlier, and you want to just activate the virtual environment.
+If you just perfromed Step 2, you may ignore this step if coming from Step 2, as Step 2 should have already activated the environment (venvtaxiapi)

     Navigate (*cd*) to the folder *nyctaxiserver* folder and run the following commands to run the API server